altanalytics/strands-agentcore-react/README.md

 - ✅ **Email notifications** for new user signups
 - ✅ **Production-ready infrastructure** on AWS
 - ✅ **Easy customization** - modify the agent code in `genai/`
+- ✅ **Knowledge Base integration** with S3 vectors for domain-specific expertise

 Your chat app will be available at the Amplify-generated URL with full authentication and AI agent integration! 🚀